JeffJamEstrella/JeffE-sWebsite/README.md

             - Emphasis on how important selectors are
         4) The process you followed?
             - So much freedom in the assignment, hard to know where to start.
 Looked for inspiration in other personal websites.
-            - Referencing previous completed labs, comparing why ideas worked in this lab and not the one I'm currently working on
+            - Referencing previous completed labs, comparing why ideas worked in this lab and not the one I'm currently working on, e.g. Column-width vs. width
+            - Using HTML and CSS Validators, assisting in why the code may not be working